Indoqa/indoqa-rebass-components/README.md

 npm install
 npm start
 ```
 Point your browser to [http://localhost:3000](http://localhost:3000) and edit pages in src/playground.
-Hotreloading is enabled by default.
+Hot reloading is enabled by default.